tydeno/Ploto/README.md

 # PlotoSpawn
+PlotoSpawn spawns one plot job on each available SSD defined as a TempDrive, if it has enough free space (270 GB) and there is no plotting in progress on that drive.
+Plotting in progress is considered when a SSD defined as a TempDrive has less than 270 GB free space or has ANY files or folders in it (Yes, the whole drive has to be completely empty.
+I always plot in root :))

 ## Get-PlotoOutDrives
 Gets all Windows Volumes that match the -OutDriveDenom parameter and checks if free space is greater than 107 GB (amount currently used by final chia plots).
 It wraps all the needed information of the volume like DriveLetter, ChiaDriveType, VolumeName, a bool IsPlootable, and the calculated amount of plots to hold into a object and returns the collection of objects as the result of that function.